tonymke/signal_process_stack_example/README.md

 This is a POSIX C program built to demonstrate the differences in how signals are handled between various permutations of docker options.

-It recursive makes 3 child process - which form a stack.
+It recursively makes 3 child process - which form a stack.
 The top of the stack waits for any signal, while the rest await their child's exit.

 Press ^C to see how the stack unwinds in various situations.